-The SQL function signature for this function is "SFCbits (UDT, pointer)".
+The SQL function signature for this function is "ObjectLength (UDT, pointer)".
 This requires an explanation:

-The purpose of the first argument is to provide function signature uniqueness, since you must declare a separate SFCbits function for each subtype in that can participate in the opclass.

-The second argument is declared to be an SQL pointer (i.e. void \star);
+The purpose of the first argument is to provide function signature uniqueness, since you must declare a separate ObjectLength function for each subtype in that can participate in the opclass.
+In reality the server will pass an lvarchar containing the subtype name, and it will be lower case.
+The second argument is declared to be an SQL pointer (i.e. void );